 This function enters the fuel level sender calibration menu.
 The fuel level sender needs to be calibrated before it can be used with this system.
-The calibration allows the system to learn the size of your tank and its shape as well as any errors your fuel level sender or installation has.
+The calibration allows the system to learn the shape of your tank as well as any errors your fuel level sender or installation has.